Transformers \`a Grande Vitesse: Experiments

 \section{Experiments}

-We present two experiments, one small preliminary experiment trained on two months of data to compare our approach to Bayesian networks; and another large-scale experiment trained on two and a half years of data and tested on three months of data.\footnote{This distinction is made due to the conclusive results of the preliminary experiment, and computation considerations for the training of Bayesian networks.} Our model is coded in PyTorch, and will be available online in the final version of the paper, as described in Appendix~\ref{app:code}.
+We present two experiments, one small preliminary experiment trained on two months of data to compare our approach to Bayesian networks; and another large-scale experiment trained on two and a half years of data and tested on three months of data.
+This distinction is made due to the conclusive results of the preliminary experiment, and computation considerations for the training of Bayesian networks.
+All of our models are implemented using the PyTorch library.

 We clean \textbf{BREHAT} data for simple inconsistencies such as duplicate observations or permutations in the order of events.
 We remove all local passengers trains for the Île-de-France region (around Paris), as they constitute a large proportion of data (about a third of observations, due to traffic and RP density) but are mostly grade-separated from the rest of traffic.
 These trains can thus be treated separately, reducing the amount of tokens as input to our model.
 Our final database of observation events contains about 142M events for the three years, which averages to 142,000 events a day and 7,500 trains a day.
 We then create regularly-spaced training points as described in Subsection~\ref{sub:prep} for each day between 6 AM and 11 PM, 15 minutes apart for training days and 4 minutes apart for test days.
 Appendix~\ref{app:data} describes data released for reproducibility purposes.

 The number of trains as input to our model varies on a normal weekday between 1,000 in the evening and 3,000 during morning and afternoon peak hours.
 The average delay for observations is 5 minutes, the median 0 minutes and the standard deviation 27 minutes: most trains are on time (or early), but late trains introduce a lot of variation in measured delays.